curl/everything-curl/usingcurl-proxies.md

 CGI protocol, which lets users run scripts in a server when invoked by an HTTP server.
 When a CGI script is invoked by a server, it automatically creates environment variables for the script based on the incoming headers in the request.
-Those environment variables are prefixed with uppercase `HTTP_'!
+Those environment variables are prefixed with uppercase `HTTP_`!

 An incoming request to a HTTP server using a request header like `Proxy: yada` will therefore create the environment variable `HTTP_PROXY` set to contain